UmairNadeem76/CustomAuth/README.md

 - [Additional Information](#additional-information)

 ## Prerequisites
-Make sure you have the following installed on your machine:
+Make Sure You Have The Following Installed On Your Machine:
-- .NET SDK (version 6.0 or later)
+- .NET SDK (Version 6.0 or Later)
-- Node.js (version 14.0 or later)
+- Node.js (Version 14.0 or Later)
-- npm (Node Package Manager)
+- NPM (Node Package Manager)
-- SQL Server (or other preferred database)
+- SQL Server (Or Other Preferred Database)

 ## Backend Setup
-### 1. Clone the repository:
+### 1. Clone The Repository:
 ```bash
 git clone https://github.com/UmairNadeem76/Task-Management-System
 cd Task-Management-System
 ```

-### 2. Configure the database:
+### 2. Configure The Database:
-- Update the `appsettings.json` file with your database connection string.
+- Update The `appsettings.json` File With Your Database Connection String.
 - Example `appsettings.json`:
   ```json
   {